choderalab/modelforge/docs/for_developer.rst

 .. note::

         This section is intended for developers who want to extend the functionality of the `modelforge` package or who want to develop their own machine learned potentials.
-This section explains design decicions and the structure of neural network potentials.
+This section explains design decisions and the structure of neural network potentials.